Qualifications and Levels Explained

 Our foundation level courses allow you to gain skills that will help you to get a job or qualification.
 These courses give you a good introduction to a general area of work, and combine practical hands-on activities, project work, key skills and work experience.

 These courses are intermediate level and are an ideal route into a career or provide an opportunity to get qualifications that prepares you for study at a higher level.
-Most students who have achieved GCSE Grades C-E range in their final year at school choose a Vocational or work-related course at the College.
+Most students who have achieved GCSE Grades 3 – 2 or C – E range in their final year at school choose a Vocational or work-related course at the College.
 Please refer to individual courses for entry criteria.

-At Weymouth College students who have achieved a least five GCSEs at Grades A* – C are able to choose from the widest range of courses in the area.
+At Weymouth College students who have achieved a least five GCSEs at Grades 9 – 4 or A* – C are able to choose from the widest range of courses in the area.
 Study at this level is challenging with courses offering solid preparations for a careers or further and degree level study.

 We encourage all students to aim higher and have a wide range of full and part-time university level courses.
 Qualifications on offer include Higher National Certificates, Higher National Diplomas and Foundation Degrees Courses.
 Courses are run in collaboration with partner universities.